Medicines used for Medical Abortion

 Mifepristone (Mifeprex, Myfegin, RU486) is a synthetic anti-gestagen that blocks the Progesterone (a pregnancy-preserving hormone) effect at the cell receptor level.
 When taking this medication, there is also an increase in the cells’ sensitivity in the uterus (myometrium) muscular layer to prostaglandins (e.g., Misoprostol).
 Therefore, medical Abortion is taken during the procedure’s first stage.

 Misoprostol (Cytolog, Cytotec, Misoprost-200) is a synthetic prostaglandin.
-It stimulates the myometrium (the uterus muscular layer) contractions and dilates the cervix.
+It stimulates the myometrium (the uterus’s muscular layer) contractions and dilates the cervix.
 In Medical Abortion, it is taken during the procedure’s second stage.

 Other effects include the following.
 First, it has a protective effect on the stomach cells by increasing the mucus formation in the stomach and increasing the bicarbonate secretion by the gastric mucosa, which is used in the gastric ulcer complex treatment.
 It also slightly stimulates the gastrointestinal tract’s smooth muscles.

-The dosages are based on the latest WHO (World Health Organization) recommendations.
+The dosages and medicines are based on the latest WHO (World Health Organization) recommendations and are FDA-approved.
 Click here for more information.